liza-uchaneva/Recipes/README.md

 Hello!
-This assignment is a piece of The Odin project course.
+This pet is a piece of The Odin project course.
 I want to practice with HTML, CSS, and Git